accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/8.2/annexe.md

     title: Name, Role, Value
 ---

 #### Note

-Assistive technologies no longer rely on direct HTML parsing.
-Accessibility issues specifically related to code validity no longer exist.
-Errors reported by the validator which have an impact on people with disabilities are handled by other criteria.
+Assistive technologies no longer depend on direct analysis of HTML.
+Accessibility problems specifically linked to the validity of the code no longer exist.
+Errors reported by the validator which have an impact on people with disabilities are dealt with by other criteria.
-The criterion must now always be considered compliant.
+From now on, the criterion must always be considered compliant.